Nicole Hangsterfer, PA-C

 Signed, Sally Silly Acid

 Your mom is right; salicylic acid can be great for acne.
-It’s a powerful ingredient that cleans deep down into pores to help treat breakouts.¹
+It’s a common over-the-counter ingredient used for the treatment of acne.
+It cleans deep down into pores and unclogs them to help prevent and treat breakouts.¹

-That said?
-Not all salicylic acid products are created equally.
+But not all salicylic acid products are created equally.
 Some products that contain salicylic acid can be too intense for everyday use.
-And when it comes to salicylic acid it is possible to have too much of a good thing.
+And when it comes to salicylic acid, it is possible to have too much of a good thing.
 It sounds like the number of salicylic acid products you’re using daily is too much for your skin to handle.
+So, let’s get into how salicylic works—and how it can work well for your skin.

-Salicylic acid is an exfoliant.
-Dr. Whitney Tolpinrud, a board-certified dermatologist at Curology says, “Skin naturally produces oil, called sebum, in the sebaceous glands.
-An overproduction of sebum is one factor that can lead to clogged or blocked pores, which can lead to acne.
-Salicylic acid is oil-soluble, so it can penetrate through the sebum of a clogged pore to the lining of the pore.
+Simply put, salicylic acid is a chemical exfoliant that helps prevent and treat blocked pores.
+Your skin naturally produces oil, called sebum, in the sebaceous glands.
+An overproduction of sebum is one factor that can lead to clogged or blocked pores, which can lead to acne, explains Dr. Whitney Tolpinrud, a board-certified dermatologist at Curology.
+Because salicylic acid is oil-soluble, it can penetrate through the sebum of a clogged pore to the lining of the pore.
 Salicylic acid can also buff away dead skin cells.
-In this way, salicylic acid helps to prevent and treat blocked pores.”
-This makes it a great option for saying goodbye to whiteheads and blackheads (and other types of acne).
+In this way, salicylic acid helps to prevent and treat blocked pores.
+This makes it an excellent option for saying goodbye to whiteheads and blackheads (along with other types of acne).

-People with all skin types can use products with salicylic acid, but we often recommend them for people with oily skin.
-No matter what your skin type, though, it’s important to go slowly when introducing a new product with salicylic acid.
-In general, we suggest starting 1–2 times per week, and increasing the frequency as tolerated.
+Salicylic is generally considered a safe skincare ingredient that’s usually okay for people with all skin types to use, but we often recommend it for people with oily skin.
+No matter your skin type, it’s essential to go slowly when introducing a new product that contains salicylic acid.
+We suggest starting once or twice weekly and increasing the frequency as tolerated.

-You can use either a cleanser with salicylic acid or a different salicylic acid product, but we don't typically recommended using both.
-If you opt for a toner or wipe with salicylic acid, prep your skin by washing your face with a gentle, non-salicylic acid cleanser first.
-Remember to allow your skin to dry completely before applying any prescription acne medication (like your Curology medication).
+You can use either a cleanser with salicylic acid or a different salicylic acid product, but we don't typically recommend using both.
+Using more than one type of salicylic acid product at a time can be too harsh on your skin and cause irritation.
+If you opt for a toner or facial wipe with salicylic acid, prep your skin by washing your face with a gentle, non-drying, non-salicylic acid cleanser first.
+Remember to allow your skin to dry completely before applying any prescription acne medication (like your personalized Curology formula).

-Salicylic acid can be helpful, but exfoliation is easy to overdo!
-Redness, tightness, soreness, and sensitivity can occur with overuse.² If you experience any of these symptoms, your skin likely needs a break.
-Consider stopping any exfoliating products (including salicylic acid) until your skin returns to normal, and then slowly reintroduce the salicylic acid product.
-If you feel your reaction is more significant, please reach out to your Curology provider or an in-person medical provider to learn if there could be another issue at hand.
+Salicylic acid can be helpful, but it’s easy to overdo exfoliation!
+Redness and irritation can occur with overuse.² If you experience any of these symptoms, your skin most likely needs a break.
+We recommend pausing the use of any exfoliating products (including salicylic acid) until your skin returns to normal, and then slowly reintroducing the salicylic acid product to your routine.
+If you feel your reaction is more significant, reach out to your Curology dermatology provider or an in-person medical provider to determine whether another issue could be at hand.

-At Curology, we’re all about helping you achieve the healthiest skin possible.
-When we recommend products, it's because they contain ingredients we think can lend a hand in getting you there.
-Here are some options you can try.
+At Curology, we’re all about helping you achieve your skin goals, and that starts with having a consistent and effective skincare routine.
+When we recommend products, it's because they contain skincare ingredients we think can lend a hand in getting you there.
+Here are some options our experts recommend:

 Neutrogena Oil-Free Acne Wash with 2% salicylic acid